whosonfirst/go-whosonfirst-browser/README.md

 As of this writing only `YYYY-MM-DD` dates are supported.

+### Removing properties

-There is also preliminary support for removing properties.
+There is preliminary support for removing properties.
 To do so assing a `null` value to the path you want to delete.
 For example:

 ```
 $> curl -d '{ "properties": { "wof:hierarchy.0.neighbourhood_id": null }}' http://localhost:8080/update/1377462865